kenyee/cwac-camera/README.markdown

 - `com.commonsware.cwac.camera.CameraFragment` for use with native
 API Level 11+ fragments

+- `com.commonsware.cwac.camera.asl.CameraFragment` for use with
+the Android Support Library's ActionBarCompat (this is Google's official replacement for ActionBarSherlock)

 - `com.commonsware.cwac.camera.acl.CameraFragment` for use with
 the Android Support package's backport of fragments and [ActionBarSherlock](http://actionbarsherlock.com/), supporting API Level 9 and 10

-(note: if you choose the latter, your project will also need to have the ActionBarSherlock library project)
+(note: if you choose the acl.CameraFragment, your project will also need to include the ActionBarSherlock library project)

 The `CameraFragment` is responsible for rendering your preview, so you need to size and position it as desired.